 Debit Card Questions

 Yes.
-You can use your debit card outside of the United States, but we ask that you contact Sharon Credit Union prior to traveling so that we may inform you of any debit card restrictions in your area of travel at the time of your visit.
+You can use your debit card outside of the United States, but we ask that you contact SCU Credit Union prior to traveling so that we may inform you of any debit card restrictions in your area of travel at the time of your visit.

 Every time you use your card at a chip-activated terminal, the embedded chip generates a one-time use code.
 This code is virtually impossible to counterfeit and helps reduce in-store fraud.